Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 - In Charlotte's eight games this season, it has four wins against the spread.

-- This season, the 49ers have won against the spread in each of their two games as a favorite of 3.5 points or more.
+- The 49ers covered the spread in their only game when favored by 6 points or more.

 - Charlotte's games this year have gone over the total in two out of eight opportunities (25%).

-- Charlotte is 2-0-1 against the spread and 3-0 overall in games when it puts up more than 36.5 points.
+- Charlotte is 2-0-1 against the spread and 3-0 overall this season when the team puts up more than 36.5 points.

-- The 49ers have turned the ball over two more times (11 total) than the Owls have forced a turnover (9) this season.
+- This year, the 49ers have turned the ball over 11 times, two more than the Owls' takeaways (9).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.